nirv-ai/docs/shell/scripts.md

 # ensure you've completed steps in ./script.registry.sh (see above)
-# start the registry and tag-and-push all
+# start the registry
-# images backing running containers to the local registry
 ./script.registry.sh run
+# tag-and-push all images backing running containers to the registry
 ./script.registry.sh tag_running
-# stop all running containers
+# stop all running containers (nomad uses the images in the registry)
 docker compose down